 Note: Due to the ever-changing nature of the COVID-19 pandemic, please check official websites before visiting to check for restrictions or closures.

-This drive-thru attraction offers 3 miles of twinkling colors.
-Forest Park is decked out with about 650,000 lights, including themed displays such as Seuss Land, inspired by renowned author and Springfield native, Theodor Seuss Geisel, or Dr. Seuss.
-Dial your radio to a musical simulcast accompanying the ride.
+Decked out in around 650,000 lights, this drive-thru holiday light display features 3 miles of twinkling colors, with themes including Seuss Land, inspired by renowned author and Springfield native, Theodor Seuss Geisel, or Dr. Seuss.
+Dial your radio to a musical simulcast (WELF 100.7 FM) accompanying the ride.
 Don’t forget to visit the gift shop to get a photo with Santa.
 This year, check out the live webcam or virtual tour if you can’t make it in person.

 Dyker Heights, Brooklyn, N.Y.

 Few places celebrate the holidays like Dyker Heights.
-Focused primarily from 11th through 13th avenues and 83rd through 86th streets, the neighborhood’s eye-catching home decorations have featured everything from vibrant lighting to massive toy soldiers and motorized displays.
+Focused primarily from 11th through 13th avenues and 83rd through 86th streets, the neighborhood’s homes pull out all the stops for their elaborate holiday motifs filled with lights, giant figures, Christmas music, motorized displays and more.
 The lights usually come on nightly following Thanksgiving and last until the new year.
-Parking can be tricky, so a drive-by or a stroll from the nearest subway station or bus stop might be your best bet.
+Parking can be tricky, so a drive-by or stroll from the nearest subway station or bus stop might be your best bet.

-This year, visitors can attend an all-new outdoor light experience at the New York Botanical Gardens.
-The NYBG’s landmark landscape and Enid A. Haupt Conservatory will be decorated and aglow with thousands of lights from 5 to 10 p.m. on various dates until Jan.
-9. Enjoy the illuminations along with ice sculpting, music, roving dancers and more.
+In addition to the garden’s always-impressive annual Holiday Train Show, this year, visitors can attend an all-new outdoor light experience.
+The NYBG’s landmark landscape and Enid A. Haupt Conservatory will be decorated and aglow with thousands of lights from 5 to 10 p.m. on various dates through Jan.
+22. Enjoy the illuminations of GLOW along with ice sculpting, music, roving dancers and more.

 Koziar’s Christmas Village, Bernville, Pa.

 What started over 70 years ago as a home display at a working dairy farm has become an expansive holiday attraction.
-Drive through the winter wonderland at Koziar’s Christmas Village to explore a mix of holiday displays ranging from Santa’s Post Office to Christmas Beneath the Sea.
+Until Jan.
+1, drive through the winter wonderland at Koziar’s Christmas Village to explore a mix of holiday displays ranging from Santa’s Post Office to Christmas Beneath the Sea.
 Model trains add to the sights and visitors are welcome to visit Santa on Santa Claus Lane.

 Magic of Lights, various locations

-This dazzling drive-through light experience can be found at several locations across the region, including Holmdel, N.J., Jones Beach, N.Y., Wallingford, Conn. and Foxborough, Mass.
-See holiday scenes and iconic characters and immerse yourself in a tunnel of lights from the comfort and safety of your car.
+This dazzling drive-through light experience can be found at several locations across the region, including Holmdel, N.J.; Jones Beach, N.Y.; Wallingford, Conn.; and Foxborough, Mass.
+See holiday scenes and iconic characters and immerse yourself in a tunnel of lights from the comfort of your car.

 You’ll probably never grab the checkered flag at this track, but you can enjoy a seasonal driving experience during the holidays.
-The speedway’s annual Gift of Lights provides drivers with a 2-mile course including 400 light displays and 60 holiday scenes.
-The 250-foot tunnel of lights is one highlight, as is the chance to traverse a portion of the track’s road course.
+The speedway’s annual Gift of Lights provides drivers with a 2.5-mile course including over 500 light displays and 80 holiday scenes.
+The 130-foot infield entrance and exit tunnels of lights are one highlight, as is the chance to traverse a portion of the track’s road course.

 Rockefeller Center, New York, N.Y.

 There aren’t many sights that symbolize the holiday season as emphatically as the massive tree in Rockefeller Center.
 After it’s extravagant lighting ceremony in early December, it will stay illuminated through 9 p.m. on Dec.
-31. The Rink at Rockefeller Center is a popular way to mark the season and the ice is limited to 150 people at a time.
-Just up the block, the Bank of America Winter Village at Bryant Park also offers free skating, about 100 vendors and it’s own illuminated tree.
-Get a whole new perspective of the holidays in New York with $3 off tickets to the Top of The Rock Observation Deck.
+31. The Rink at Rockefeller Center is a popular way to mark the season.
+Just up the block, the Bank of America Winter Village at Bryant Park also offers skating, about 100 vendors and it’s own illuminated tree.
+Get a whole new perspective of the holidays in New York with up to $5 off tickets to the Top of The Rock Observation Deck.

 World’s Largest Menorah, Brooklyn, N.Y.